 - Always clean the instrument before returning it to the case.
 The lens requires special care.
 First, dust it off with the lens brush to remove tiny particles.
-Then, after providing a little condensation by breathing on the lens, wipe it with a soft clean cloth or lens tissue. - If the display is dirty, carefully wipe it with a soft, dry cloth.
-To clean other parts of the instrument or the carrying case, lightly moisten a soft cloth in a mild detergent solution.
-Wring out excess water until the cloth is slightly damp, then carefully wipe the surface of the unit.
-Do not use any organic solvents or alkaline cleaning solutions. - · Store the SET in a dry room where the temperature remains fairly constant. - Check the tripod for loose fit and loose screws. - If any trouble is found on the rotatable portion, screws or optical parts (e.g. lens), contact your SOKKIA agent. - When the instrument is not used for a long time, check it at least once every 3 months.
+Then, after providing a little condensation by breathing on the lens, wipe it with a soft clean cloth or lens tissue. - Do not use organic solvents to clean the display, keyboard or carrying case. - Store the SET in a dry room where the temperature remains fairly constant. - · Check the tripod for loose fit and loose screws. - If any trouble is found on the rotatable portion, screws or optical parts (e.g. lens), contact your SOKKIA agent. - When the instrument is not used for a long time, check it at least once every 3 months.

-☑ "26.
+"26.
 CHECKS AND ADJUSTMENTS"